TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

          5. High probability of cable tangles
          6. Secured non-velcro cord protectors need adhesive to stay put, which may damage flooring and carpeting
          7. Velcro cord protectors do not work on cut-pile carpet or non-carpet surfaces
+         8. Wall alteration if cable staples are used
-   2. Same as above, but using cable raceways to hide the cable in the seams and route it around pathways
+   2. Same as above, but adding cable raceways to hide the cable in the seams and route it around pathways
       1. Advantages:
          1. Some people find it more attractive than running naked cable
          2. Cables less likely to be damaged than if they were naked
          3. Same performance as more expensive options
          4. Lower probability of cable tangles
          5. No plenum rated cable required
-         6. No structural alteration to house needed if raceways aren't attached to the wall
+         6. If no cable stables are used, no structural alteration to house needed if raceways aren't attached to the wall
       1. Disadvantages:
          1. Some people find raceways just as aesthetically unattractive as naked cable
          2. Raceways will be loose unless they are attached to the wall
          3. Attaching raceways to the wall might structurally alter the building (not good for renters)
          4. The combined thickness of cables on a given route may be too large for the raceway
+         5. Wall alteration if cable staples are used
    3. [Internally wire your home for Ethernet](https://github.com/jdrch/Hardware/wiki/How-to-Get-Your-Home-Wired-For-Ethernet)
       1. Advantages:
          1. Most aesthetically attractive option